timharek/timharek.no/pages/privacy.md

 description: Tim Hårek's privacy policy.
 No personal data is collected.
 ---

-I will never collect any personal data from you, whenever you visit or use something that I've created, period.
+I will never collect any personal data from you, whenever you visit or use something that I have created, period.

 For my analytics data, I use <a href="https://plausible.io/" target="_blank" rel="noopener noreferrer"> Plausible</a>, which is a privacy focused analytics tool.